starnux/starnux.github.io_dev/content/post/ip.md

 http://ip.starnux.net
 <!--more-->

-That prints the current IP adress you are using :
+That prints the current IP address you are using :

 ````
 Votre adresse IP est 91.64.244.31